$\mathrm{L}^1$ full groups of flows: Voronoi tessellations

-For the sake of Section~\ref{sec:derived-l1-full-group}, we need a definition of the Voronoi tessellation for norms that may not be proper.
-The set \( \mathcal{V}_{\mathcal{C}} \) specified as above may in this case fail to satisfy item~\eqref{item:fibers-cover-phase-space} of the definition of a tessellation, as for some \( x \in X \) there may be infinitely many \( c \in \mathcal{C} \) that minimize \( D(c,x) \), none of which are \( \preceq_{\mathcal{C}} \)-minimal.
-We therefore need a different way to resolve the points on the ``boundary'' between the regions, which can be done, for example, by delegating this task to a proper norm.
+For the sake of Chapter~\ref{chap:derived-l1-full-group}, we also need a definition of the Voronoi tessellation for norms that may not be proper.
+The set \( \mathcal{V}_{\mathcal{C}} \) specified as above may, in this case, fail to satisfy item~\eqref{item:fibers-cover-phase-space} of the definition of a tessellation.
+For some \( x \in X \), there may be infinitely many \( c \in \mathcal{C} \) that minimize \( D(c,x) \), none of which are \( \preceq_{\mathcal{C}} \)-minimal.
+We therefore need a different way to resolve the points on the ``boundary'' between the regions, which can be achieved, for example, by delegating this task to a proper norm.